ara-foundation/web/packages/reflect/README.md

 * [Writing through extensions and proxies](REFLECT-SDS.md)

 # Roadmap
-Ast Node
-* Use REST for Reflect module.

-Test
-* Enumerate the test files

 For variable declarations
 * Check the variable updates
 * Check the functions that update the variable?